On this page

-Investment strategies developed by SMSFs have always been required to explain how the investments they choose meet the individual needs of members.
-When there are members in both accumulation and retirement phase – the investment strategy needs to explain how the needs of both kinds of members are being met and therefore should already include a retirement income strategy for those members in, or close to, retirement.
+However, investment strategies developed by SMSFs have always been required to explain how the investments they choose meet the individual needs of members.
+When there are members in both accumulation and retirement phase, the investment strategy needs to explain how the needs of both kinds of members are being met and therefore should already include a retirement income strategy for those members in, or close to, retirement.

 The Retirement Income Covenant

 The previous federal government first announced its intention to introduce a retirement covenant for all superannuation trustees (including SMSFs) in the 2018–19 Budget.
-It wanted to strengthen existing covenants in the Superannuation Industry Supervision (SIS) Act 1993 – which include obligations to formulate, regularly review and give effect to investment, risk management and insurance strategies.
+It wanted to strengthen existing covenants in the Superannuation Industry Supervision (SIS) Act 1993, which include obligations to formulate, regularly review and give effect to investment, risk management and insurance strategies.
 The inclusion of a Retirement Income Covenant would ensure that the retirement needs of members are being met.

 “The ‘nest egg’ framing of superannuation compounds the complexities around deciding how to manage their superannuation in retirement.
-Partly because they have only ever been primed to save as large a lump sum as possible, retirees struggle with the concept that superannuation is to be consumed to fund their retirement,” the paper states.
+Partly because they have only ever been primed to save as large a lump sum as possible, retirees struggle with the concept that superannuation is to be consumed to fund their retirement,” the initial discussion paper stated.

 It goes on to say that “multiple studies have shown that retirees die with around 90% of the assets they had at retirement” and that without a change in behaviour it is projected that by 2060 one in every three dollars paid out of the superannuation system will be part of a bequest.

-The paper is using findings from the Retirement Income Review 2020.
-However, a separate study by the Association of Superannuation Funds of Australia (ASFA) – Superannuation balances of Australia just before death – has found that the majority of Australians actually exhaust their superannuation before they die.
+The paper used findings from the Retirement Income Review 2020.
+However, a separate study by the Association of Superannuation Funds of Australia (ASFA) – Superannuation balances of Australia just before death – found most Australians actually exhaust their super before they die.

-Using Household, Income and Labour Dynamics in Australia (HILDA) survey results, ASFA found that over 90% of people aged 80 or over who died in the period 2014 to 2018 had no super in the four-year period before their death and only 5% of that group had more than $110,000 in superannuation in the period of up to four years before their death.
+Using Household, Income and Labour Dynamics in Australia (HILDA) survey results, ASFA found more than 90% of people aged 80 or over who died in the period 2014 to 2018 had no super in the four-year period before their death and only 5% of that group had more than $110,000 in superannuation in the period of up to four years before their death.